Overview of the Vietnam coconut shell charcoal market

 - A list of markets where they have sold products

-Signs of an Unprofessional Supplier
+Signs of an unprofessional supplier

 Be careful if the supplier: